aekaplan/aekaplan.github.io/_posts/2013-02-01-optimize-your-images.markdown

 <h3>Results</h3>

-<p>Stephanie noticed that a background image I was using was taking a long time to load.
+<p>Stephanie noticed an image I was using was taking a long time to load.
 By following these simple guidelines, my image went from 2mb to 80kb!
 That's a huge reduction in size.
 Thanks Stephanie. </p>

 <p>Here are a few resources that helped me:</p>
 <ul>